wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (c) an order that the licensed auditor's licence be suspended for the period that the FMA thinks fit:

-    *   (d) an order prohibiting the licensed auditor from acting in respect of a specified issuer audit, or a specified class or classes of issuer audit,---
+    *   (d) an order prohibiting the licensed auditor from acting in respect of a specified FMC audit, or a specified class or classes of FMC audit,---

         *   (i) permanently; or